The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

-What We Love: Sarah White who is the Editor of the Craft Gossip Knitting is an expert in the field of knitting.
-She shares some beautiful patterns from all sorts of designers and knitting tips from all over the internet.
+I Love: Sarah White who is the Editor is an expert in knitting.
+She shares some beautiful patterns from designers and knitting tips from everywhere.

-Andrew and Andrea a husband and wife team share their passion for fiber, knitting and yarn.
+Andrea shares their passion for fiber, knitting and yarn.
 They love to interview other passionate designers, dyers, knitters and yarn producers.

-What We Love: Andrea and Andrew share their challenges and wins about their own knitting projects in their ‘Bring and Brag’ segment.
-Andrea’s thoroughly researched interviews with different Knit Designers, Yarn Dyers, Yarn Producers and Shepherdesses are fascinating.
-Andrea’s knitting tutorials are super helpful.
-Both Andrea and Andrew are simply a delight to watch and their programs are professionally produced.
+I Love: Andrea’s interviews with Knit Designers, Yarn Dyers, Yarn Producers and Shepherdesses are fascinating and her knitting tutorials are helpful.
+She’s a delight to watch and her programs are professionally produced.

 Hey Brown Berry by Marceline

 Marce talks about a love for all things handmade.
 Knitting, crochet, drawing, painting, cooking, and her ambitious attempts at spinning and sewing.
-Using Mindful Making as a way to balance out the chaos of an unpredictable life
+Using Mindful Making to balance the chaos of an unpredictable life.

-What We Love: Hey Brownberry shares her love of knitting, latest projects and some very helpful tips.
+I Love: She shares her love of knitting, latest projects and helpful tips.